Herbal Magic: History

-Products

-Herbal Magic's Scientific Advisory Team researches and designs all of its products and programs.
-Developed by a team of pharmacological manufacturing companies, naturopathic doctors, registered dietitians, and pharmacists, Herbal Magic natural health products are designed to support weight control and promote overall health and energy.
-The products consist of herbs, nutraceuticals, vitamins, and minerals.
-As of July 2012, all 46 of Herbal Magic's Natural Health Products have received Natural Product Numbers (NPNs) which means that they are licensed for sale in Canada and have had their safety, efficacy, and quality approved by Health Canada.

 Criticism

 The February 5, 2010 episode of the investigative news program CBC Marketplace examined the health effects of Herbal Magic's optional supplement products.
 The program and its independent experts determined there was insufficient empirical evidence to convince them that the supplements facilitate weight loss.
 Accordingly, the documentary claimed it observed Herbal Magic salespeople using tactics that lead customers to overestimate the supplements' effectiveness.
 Marketplace also interpreted Herbal Magic's practice of only telling customers the cost of the program after a free consultation as disingenuous.

-Advertising

-In September 2008, Herbal Magic began its first national advertising campaign.
-The initiative, aimed primarily at women, consisted of television, print, and online advertising.
-The advertisements encouraged women to rediscover a sense of self.
-Another campaign launched in February 2010, focuses on real clients who have claimed to have lost weight and kept it off, including Susan Crenshaw.
-Crenshaw was the former TV host of HGTV's This Small Space.
-Spokespersons for the program have included former Deputy Prime Minister Sheila Copps, former Toronto Maple Leafs General Manager Gord Stellick, and Canadian figure skater Elizabeth Manley who, since 2009, has waged a highly publicized battle with her weight.
-Advertising efforts have focused on building brand awareness of Herbal Magic.

 2010 Weight Loss Cup

 From July to October 2010, Herbal Magic and the Canadian Football League (CFL) co-sponsored a highly publicized Weight Loss Cup.
 Eight Canadian Football League alumni engaged in an amiable 20-week competition to lose weight and adopt a healthier lifestyle, using Herbal Magic’s old program.
 They included Gerry Dattilio of the Calgary Stampeders, Ralph Scholz of the Hamilton Tiger-Cats, Chris Walby of the Blue Bombers, Gerald Roper of the BC Lions, Eric Upton of the Edmonton Eskimos, Andre Greene of the Saskatchewan Roughriders, Doug Smith of the Montreal Alouettes, and Paul Markle of the Toronto Argonauts.
 Gerry Dattilio achieved the most points and was crowned the Weight Loss Cup Champion.
 Fans could vote online for their favourite player.
 Besides weekly prizes for voting, voters could win a grand prize of a trip for two to the Grey Cup.